Partial Sums

 Here is another useful fact:

-Which means that when two terms are added together, and you want to sum them up, you can actually sum them separately and then add the results.
+Which means that when two terms are added together, and we want to sum them up, we can actually sum them separately and then add the results.

 Example: